Ultimate Hartford Real Estate Investing Guide for 2026

 Buy and Hold

-When a real estate investor purchases a building and sits on it for a long time, it’s thought of as a Buy and Hold investment.
-Their investment return calculation involves renting that investment asset while they retain it to maximize their income.
+If an investor acquires an investment home for the purpose of retaining it for a long time, that is a Buy and Hold approach.
+Their profitability analysis involves renting that investment asset while they keep it to improve their returns.

 Factors to Consider